frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/support/issue.md

 You can change Priority in order to escalate the priority of the Issue.
 The priorities need to be specified in the Service Level Agreement.
-If by any chance you feel like resetting Service Level Agreement, you can do so by clicking Reset Service Level Agreement in Issues.
+If by any chance you feel like resetting Service Level Agreement, you can do so by clicking Reset Service Level Agreement' button in Issues shown as follows:

 <img class="screenshot" alt="Issue" src="{{docs_base_url}}/assets/img/support/iss.gif">
 <img class="screenshot" alt="Issue" src="{{docs_base_url}}/assets/img/support/iss-cust.gif">